Manhattan: Public transportation

 Manhattan is unique in the U.S. for intense use of public transportation and lack of private car ownership.
 While 88% of Americans nationwide drive to their jobs, with only 5% using public transport, mass transit is the dominant form of travel for residents of Manhattan, with 72% of borough residents using public transport to get to work, while only 18% drove.
 According to the 2000 United States Census, 77.5% of Manhattan households do not own a car.

-In 2008, Mayor Michael Bloomberg proposed a congestion pricing system to regulate entering Manhattan south of 60th Street.
-The state legislature rejected the proposal in June 2008.
+Congestion pricing was implemented in Lower and Midtown Manhattan in January 2025 and applies to nearly all motor vehicular traffic in Manhattan south of 60th Street.